erik-stenberg/mixtureSPRT/README.md

 - `mSPRT()`

 ## Under development
-This package is under development.
-Functions will or may change.
+This package is developed entirely for the purpose of using it in my thesis.
+It is under development, and functions will or may change.
+Use at your own risk.

 ## Installation